Data-Sci-Intro-2023/Week-3/README.md

 **03_denouement**: *Lesson 3.3 - Testing New Skills*

-Submit the assignments for peer review by the end of **Friday, 2/3**.
+Fill out and submit all three .RMD assignments for peer review by the end of **Wednesday, 2/8**.

 Happy coding! :-)